voxpupuli/puppet-zabbix/README.md

 ###Setup userparameters
 You can use userparameter files (or specific entries) to install it into the agent.
+Also added with the 0.6.0 release is an class zabbix::userparameter.
+This class can be used with Hiera or The Foreman when you want to install userparameter files.

 ##Usage
 The following will provide an basic usage of the zabbix components.